upstash/redis-py/README.md

 By default, we apply formatting to some of them to provide a better developer experience.
 If you want the commands to output the raw return, set `format_return` to `False`.

-You can also opt out for individual commands
+You can also opt out of individual commands:

 ```python
 redis.format_return = False